How to Tokenize Polygon Boundaries for Transformer Models

 Tokenizing polygon boundaries for sequence-based architectures requires a deterministic, topology-preserving serialization pipeline.
 Unlike point or line…

 Tokenizing polygon boundaries for sequence-based architectures requires a deterministic, topology-preserving serialization pipeline.
 Unlike point or line geometries, polygons introduce nested ring structures, variable-length coordinate arrays, and strict topological invariants (e.g., non-self-intersection, correct winding order, hole containment).
-When implementing How to Tokenize Polygon Boundaries for Transformer Models, the primary engineering challenge is converting continuous, CRS-dependent spatial primitives into discrete, fixed-vocabulary sequences without introducing geometric drift, context window overflow, or invalid topology during autoregressive generation.
+The primary engineering challenge is converting continuous, CRS-dependent spatial primitives into discrete, fixed-vocabulary sequences without introducing geometric drift, context window overflow, or invalid topology during autoregressive generation.
 This workflow sits at the intersection of spatial data engineering and sequence modeling, demanding rigorous validation, quantization control, and fallback routing for malformed inputs.

 1. Coordinate Reference System Normalization & Adaptive Quantization

 Raw coordinate arrays cannot be directly tokenized.
 Latitude/longitude values span arbitrary ranges, exhibit floating-point precision artifacts, and lack scale invariance across regions.
-The first mandatory step is Coordinate Reference System Normalization, which projects all inputs into a consistent, locally metric-preserving CRS before applying deterministic quantization.
+The first mandatory step is CRS normalization, which projects all inputs into a consistent, locally metric-preserving CRS before applying deterministic quantization.

 A common failure mode in production is using uniform bit-depth quantization across global extents.
 This causes severe precision loss near the equator and coordinate aliasing at high latitudes.
 The mitigation strategy employs adaptive quantization based on the geometry’s bounding box and target spatial resolution.